kikwit/kikwit/README.md

 By default service classes are located in `APP_ROOT/services/**/*` where `APP_ROOT` is the application base folder.
 The location can be changed using the `servicesRoot` configuration key.
 All service classes must be decorated with the `@service` decorator.
-The `@service` requires a string argument which defines the key to use when injecting the service using the `@inject(...KEY)` decorator.
+The `@service` requires a string argument which defines the key to use when injecting the service using the `@inject(...KEYS)` decorator.
 By default each request gets its own instance of the injected service.

 Example: